 R I C H A R D F R O U D E

 Richard Froude was born in London in 1979, grew up in Bristol, and came to the US in 2002.
 He has written three books: FABRIC (Horse Less Press, 2011), The Passenger (Skylight Press, 2012) and Tarnished Mirrors: Translations of Charles Baudelaire (Muffled Cry Editions, 2004).
 His writing has appeared in print and online in a wide variety of publications including Conjunctions, Witness, Diagram, Tarpaulin Sky, Bombay Gin, Birkensnake and many others.
 He has read and performed his work widely - including appearances on public radio in California, Oregon, and Colorado.
-Last year, his work was included in the Modern Masters exhibition at the Denver Art Museum.
+In 2014, his visual art was included in the Modern Masters exhibition at the Denver Art Museum.

 He holds an MFA from Naropa’s Jack Kerouac School, a PhD in

 English from the University of Denver as the 2010-11

 Evan Frankel Fellow, and is the recipient of the 2013 Wabash Prize for Nonfiction from Purdue University and a 2015 Stanley Kaplan Essay Prize from the University of Cincinnati Department of Psychiatry.
 He teaches MFA students in the Naropa Summer Writing Program

 as well as year-round classes in nonfiction and experimental forms at

 the Lighthouse Writers Workshop.
 He lives in Denver, Colorado with his